dlozanob/My-Notes/SAA-C03.md

 ![alt text](image-29.png)

-Data modification can occur before all data is synchronized accros buckets.
+Data modification can occur before all data is synchronized acros buckets.
 This would end up in inconsistencies

 >[!Note]
 > Objects in S3 buckets have eventual consistency.